Getting You & Baby Better

-The following are a list of general treatments or over-the-counter medications for certain problems or illnesses during pregnancy:
+The following are a list of general treatments and safe over-the-counter medications for certain problems or illnesses during pregnancy:

 Increase intake of fiber by including all-bran cereals, beans, fruits, raisins and prunes in your daily diet.
 You may also supplement your fiber intake by taking the prescribed dosage of Metamucil or Konsyl.
 You may also try Milk of Magnesia, Surfak, or Colace and you may use a Dul-co-lax suppository or an enema.
 In addition, please up your water intake.
 Avoid coffee, tea and soda.
 To get a better understanding if you are taking in enough water, when you urinate, check the color of your urine.
 Anything other than a clear color indicates that you are not drinking enough fluids.

 Start with clear liquids like 7-up, Sprite, Ginger Ale or Gatorade and then advance to bananas, rice, applesauce, and toast.
 You may also take Imodium AD – start with ½ the suggested dose on the label.
 Once the diarrhea has stopped, resume a bland diet and avoid all dairy products for 2-3 days.